Effective Cooling: Room AC vs. the Electric Fan

 The first American version was developed in the late 19th century.
 This model featured brass blades and brass cages, an improvement from the earlier version.

 In the early 1900's Willis Carrier of Buffalo, N.Y. devised the "dew point control" room air conditioner.
 Carrier was concerned with maintaining an adequate work environment, not for himself per say, but to keep the printing paper he worked with from warping in hot, humid conditions.
 He solved his problem.
+Dew point is the temperature at which the water vapor in the air is maintained consistently--it is the status quo of humidity.

 Based on the principle that cooled air reaches saturation and loses moisture through condensation, this room air conditioner was the first to alter room temperatures.
 Carriers' invention controlled both temperature and humidity levels in the air.